 Here is Bryony’s story on full time caring whilst managing her own health and the impact that Coronavirus had on her family.
 All names have been changed.

-I look after my son (16) and daughter (21) who have inherited Chronic Lyme Disease, ME Chronic Fatigue Syndrome and Ehlers Danlos Syndrome.
+I look after my son aged 16, and daughter aged 21, who have inherited Chronic Lyme Disease, ME Chronic Fatigue Syndrome and Ehlers Danlos Syndrome.
 Whilst we share the conditions by name, it is like there is a different camera lens on each of us as we each live with these conditions so differently.
-It’s funny how many symptoms that I thought were normal; the aches and pains, the tiredness, the sleeping for hours; it wasn’t until my children were diagnosed, did I even consider that I may have chronic fatigue myself.
+It’s funny how many symptoms that I thought were normal; the aches and pains, the tiredness, the sleeping for hours.
+It wasn’t until my children were diagnosed, did I even consider that I may have chronic fatigue myself.
 It happens like that - we have naturally gone on this journey together.

 Caring for us is like spinning plates, trying to manage each condition for each person.
 As part of managing these conditions we have explored homeopathic remedies and strategies which have taught me what has worked for me and my children, albeit the hard way.
 For me, it has been such an achievement to improve my own health during this caring journey and as a family we have developed ways to be as well as can be.